 When you have finished writing your letter, there is one final step!
 To read the letter back to yourself.
 Now, you can do this out loud, or by reading it to yourself.
 Either way, the key is to read it from a particular part of you (your compassionate self or compassionate other) and to do this with a warm, caring voice tone.
 It can also be important to take your time with this, so not reading the letter as quickly as possible, but rather, taking your time, reading at measured pace so as to allow your mind to hear and feel the words, feelings and intention behind the letter.

-Summary: so, you’ve had a chance to read through the 10 steps.
+Summary: so, you’ve had a chance to read through the 10 steps of compassionate letter writing.
 Don’t feel you have to work through everyone if they don’t feel relevant, but take some time to have a go at writing to yourself about something you’ve been struggling with recently.